pukkapies/urop2019/README.md

 This experiment was used to try to replicate the results by (Pons, et al., 2018), and compare the performance obtained on our dataset using waveform and log-mel-spectrogram.
 We ran this experiments using a constant learning rate of 0.001.

-*Waveform:*

 ![alt text](https://github.com/pukkapies/urop2019/blob/master/waveform.png)

-The exact parameters we have used can be found [here](https://github.com/pukkapies/urop2019/blob/master/waveform_config.json).

-*Log mel-spectrogram:*

 ![alt text](https://github.com/pukkapies/urop2019/blob/master/log-mel-spectrogram.png)

-The exact parameters we have used can be found [here](https://github.com/pukkapies/urop2019/blob/master/log-mel-spectrogram_config).

 |                                            | AUC-ROC |  AUC-PR |
 | ------------------------------------------ |:-------:|:-------:|